 The medical cannabis issue is something of a grey area in Tennessee, where no comprehensive medical cannabis laws have yet been passed.
 Attempts to legalize recreational cannabis in line with other US states have so far been shot down by lawmakers.
 Which is particularly tragic, given how the vast majority of Tennesseans whole-heartedly support medical cannabis.

 To date, the closest Tennessee has come to a medical cannabis framework was the introduction of a 2014 bill that legalized the use of low-THC cannabis oils.
 Even then, patients with intractable seizures who were prescribed the oil were unable to get hold of it, highlighting the outright ineffectiveness of the bill.
 A subsequent bill signed into law in 2015 authorized qualifying patients to obtain their CBD oil from vendors outside the state, which likewise must contain no more than 0.3% THC.

 Is Cultivation of Cannabis Permitted in Tennessee?

 Absolutely not, unless you want to spend the next six years in prison.
-For first-time offences and therapeutic cannabis users alike, the cultivation of even a single cannabis plant is expressly prohibited.
+For first-time offences and therapeutic cannabis users alike, the cultivation of even a single cannabis seeds plant is expressly prohibited.
 With just a single plant in a private residence, you’re likely to be handed a mandatory custodial sentence and a fine of up to $5000 as an added bonus.